$900 Modesto Bankruptcy Lawyer

 Most people file chapter 7 bankruptcy because the majority of cases result in the elimination of credit card debts, medical bills, loans, and other general unsecured debts with no loss of property.
 Best of all, the case is over in a few months.

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is reserved for individuals who make too much money to qualify for chapter 7 bankruptcy or own property that would be sold in chapter 7 bankruptcy.
 In chapter 13 bankruptcy you can protect all your property, but you repay all or a portion of your debts over 5 years.
 How much you repay depends on your debt and income.
 Almost all chapter 13 cases are filed by an attorney as the chapter 13 plan and requirements for confirmation are very complicated and require years of specialization in chapter 13 bankruptcy.

-Chapter 13 bankruptcy is popular among clients facing home foreclosure.
-In chapter 13 bankruptcy you can both stop the foreclosure sale immediately and keep your home through a 5 year repayment plan.
-Through the repayment plan you will repay the delinquent payments while maintaining current payments.
-For many clients chapter 13 bankruptcy is the ultimate form of foreclosure defense.
+Chapter 13 bankruptcy is popular among clients facing a home foreclosure.
+In chapter 13 bankruptcy you can both stop the foreclosure sale immediately and keep your home through a 5-year repayment plan.
+Through the repayment plan, you will repay the delinquent payments while maintaining current payments.
+For many clients, Chapter 13 bankruptcy is the ultimate form of foreclosure defense.

 Free Phone Consultation